skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 before he dies.

 > The debate took place out-of-character, which is how all long
 > converations end up.
-Let’s sum up the important points:
+Let's sum up the important points:
 >
-> * Eomer thinks her reasoning for sending them to kill Noreeno doesn’t
+> * Eomer thinks her reasoning for sending them to kill Noreeno doesn't
 >   make sense.
 They spend some time trying to figure out what her true
 >   motive is.
 > * Everyone agrees that killing Noreeno is a good move.
 > * They all agree that they should try to torture some info out of
 >   Noreeno before he dies.
-(Enoch can’t really agree to this
+(Enoch can't really agree to this
->   in-character, since he’s a Cleric.
-But he’s willing to turn a blind
+>   in-character, since he's a Cleric.
+But he's willing to turn a blind
 >   eye while the others do this, with the understanding that this will
 >   serve the greater good.)
 > * Beck should ride with them when they go north.
 They know the port is
 >   closed (because of the burning ships) so there is no point in him
 >   trying to escape the island.
 > * They wonder about the cleric that served Noreeno back in Crossway.
 >   Will they have to face him?
-Is he aware of his master’s true
+Is he aware of his master's true
 >   motives?
 Is the cleric himself evil?
 > * Skeeve missed this conversation: Dan was out picking up the Pizza.